Francis Alexander Shields: Personal life

 In 1964, Shields married Maria Theresia "Teri" Schmon.
 They had a daughter, Brooke Christa Shields in 1965.
-In 1966, they divorced when their daughter was then five months old:
+They divorced when their daughter was five months old.

-In 1970, he married Diana "Didi" Lippert, former wife of Thomas Gore Auchincloss.
+In 1970, he married Diana "Didi" Lippert, former wife of Thomas Gore Auchincloss (son of Hugh D. Auchincloss).
 They had three daughters: Marina Torlonia Shields, Olympia Torlonia Shields, and Christina Torlonia Shields.

-An avid hunter and fisherman, Shields spent much of his free time at Canoe Creek, the camp he owned in rural west Florida.
-He was a member of The Brook, The Back and Tennis Club, Piping Rock Club, and The Racquet and Tennis Club.
-In 1980, Shields founded the Power Ten, a New York nonprofit organization that supports youth rowing and makes contributions to the U.S. National rowing team and U.S. Olympic rowing team through the National Rowing Foundation and Row New York.
+An avid hunter and fisherman, Shields spent much of his free time at Canoe Creek, at a camp he owned in rural west Florida.

+He was a longtime member of The Brook, The Bath and Tennis Club in Palm Beach, Florida, Piping Rock Club, and The Racquet and Tennis Club.

+In 1980, Shields founded the Power Ten, a New York nonprofit organization supporting youth rowing and making contributions to the U.S. National rowing team and U.S. Olympic rowing team through the National Rowing Foundation and Row New York.

-In 2003, Shields died in Palm Beach, Florida, of a "protracted illness" at the age of 61.
+In 2003, Shields died in Palm Beach, of a "protracted illness" at the age of 61.
 After his death, the National Rowing Foundation offered the Frank Shields Fellowships.